 LED Development:

 Design of the LED module has already begun in 2019.
 This includes a prototype circuit board which can drive a single tunable LED.
-Based on the feedback that the LED should be tested on multiple platforms, the scale of the LED module will be reduced.
+Based on the feedback, the scale of the LED module will be reduced to accommodate flexibility in deployments.
 In lieu of a single housing which provides the anticipated light intensity, a lower power prototype will be designed and built.
-This will provide more flexibility with respect to the available platforms.

 Platforms: